All new content for 2014!

 Chris Dawe, Wheelwrights

-Born and raised a Texan, Chris studied history at the University of Chicago before getting sidetracked into the world of Apple and computer networking.
-Part of the Seattle consulting community since 1999 and Principal Systems Engineer for Wheelwrights, LLC since 2007, Chris provides support, solutions, planning, and training for a variety of business and education customers in Western Washington.
-In his spare time, Chris focuses on continued development of his cooking skills.
+Born and raised in Texas, Chris studied history at the University of Chicago before getting sidetracked into the world of Apple, networking, and IT.
+A member of the Seattle consulting community since 1999 and Principal Systems Engineer for Wheelwrights since 2007, Chris provides planning, solutions, support, and training for a variety of business and education customers in Western Washington.
+In his off hours, Chris can be found mucking about in the kitchen, usually with sharp knives and unseemly amounts of butter.

 Sessions and Topics